daniel-beet/acme.sh.wiki-clone/Usage-on-Tomato-routers.md

 ### Issuing certificates
 There's nothing Tomato-specific about this, except that you can only use webroot or DNS mode.
+To avoid tripping failure limits, it's best to do a dry run first by adding the `--test` flag to the command.
+If the dry run works, your DNS and router configurations are OK.

 Webroot mode:
 ```sh